Installation

 Verify Installation

-Section titled “Verify Installation”resonon --versionIf the current Resonon version is printed in the terminal, the Resonon language is correctly installed.
+Section titled “Verify Installation”resonon --versionIf the current version is printed in the terminal, the Resonon language is correctly installed.

 In VSCode the extension should show up in the “Extensions” panel.
 To quickly verify, just open any .non file and see the LSP and RESONON buttons in the footer appear.
 (The LSP should show a checkmark to the left side.)